nimwegenLab/MiM_NikonTi/Docs/NikonTi_with_MicroManager.md

 	the Z drive in the position list (see Kurt's explanation above).
 	Including the PFSOffset in the position list is optional (include only if you want different offsets per position).

+# Flash4 camera

+The Flash camera uses an sCMOS chip which has a uniquely high quantum efficiency but at the cist of variable pixels readout noise and gain.
+In order to compensate for those pixels innacuracy, the default camera behaviour is to replace them in real-time by their neighbours average.
+In order to disable this feature, set the property "DEFECT CORRECT MODE" TO OFF.